couchbase-partners/redhat-pds/README.md

 The first step is to login to OpenShift from your local browser AND terminal.

-Open https://master.couchbase-<CLUSTER_ID>.openshiftworkshop.com/login in your browser and login with **user1**'s credentials:
+Open https://master.couchbase-<CLUSTER_ID>.openshiftworkshop.com/login in your browser and login:

 - username: opentlc-mgr
 - password: r3dh4t1!